awsdocs/amazon-s3-developer-guide/doc_source/DeletingOneObjectUsingJava.md

 # Deleting an Object Using the AWS SDK for Java<a name="DeletingOneObjectUsingJava"></a>

 You can delete an object from a bucket\.
-If you have versioning enabled on the bucket, you have the following options:
+If you have S3 Versioning enabled on the bucket, you have the following options:
 + Delete a specific object version by specifying a version ID\.
 + Delete an object without specifying a version ID, in which case S3 adds a delete marker to the object\.

-For more information about versioning, see [Object Versioning](ObjectVersioning.md)\.
+For more information about S3 Versioning, see [Object Versioning](ObjectVersioning.md)\.

 **Example Example 1: Deleting an Object \(Non\-Versioned Bucket\)**
 The following example deletes an object from a bucket\.
 The example assumes that the bucket is not versioning\-enabled and the object doesn't have any version IDs\.
 In the delete request, you specify only the object key and not a version ID\.
 For instructions on creating and testing a working sample, see [Testing the Amazon S3 Java Code Examples](UsingTheMPJavaAPI.md#TestingJavaSamples)\.